 Almond Flour: Be sure to use superfine blanched almond flour and not almond meal.
 Almond flour is the main nut flour providing most of the bulk.
 Measure properly using the spoon and level method.

-Coconut flour: This gluten free flour provides structure to the cake and absorbs moisture so be sure to measure properly.
+Coconut flour: This gluten free flour provides structure to the cake and absorbs moisture so be sure to fluff it out before measuing.
 When combined with almond flour, it balances out the flavor of gluten free cakes to mimic classic flour cakes.

 Baking Powder and a 1/2 tsp Baking Soda: this combination of leavening powders work together to help the cake rise.